rvk01/android_tv_remote/README.md

 # Android TV Remote

 ## About this project
-This is a python3 script for Android TV and Google TV remote control.
+This is a python3 script for Android TV and Google TV remote control.<br>
 It uses the newer protocol of [remote services](https://www.apkmirror.com/apk/google-inc/android-tv-remote-service-android-tv/) version >= 5<br>

 ## Quickstart